rotki/rotki/docs/api.rst

       {
           "result": {
               "errors": ["Something bad happened", "Another bad thing happened"], "warnings": ["An asset could not be queried", "Can not reach kraken"] },
           "message": ""
       }

-   :reqjson list(str) errors: A list of strings denoting errors that need to be shown to the user.
+   :resjson list[string] errors: A list of strings denoting errors that need to be shown to the user.
-   :reqjson list(str) warnings: A list of strings denoting warnings that need to be shown to the user.
+   :resjson list[string] warnings: A list of strings denoting warnings that need to be shown to the user.

    :statuscode 200: Messages popped and read succesfully.
    :statuscode 500: Internal Rotki error.